BstLabs/medium-articles/use_cloud_vm_from_cli/ARTICLE.md

 The article describes a high-productivity open-source solution for cloud developers and enthusiasts.
 It explains how CLVM helps to "do the necessary things" and not experience stress over gibberish code.
 The tool hides all the underlying nerdy processes and provides users with a clean and secure cloud development experience.
 ***
 ## Acknowledgment
-There's several minds behind CLVM which I want to pay my appreciations for making this project happen:
+There's several minds behind CLVM with whom I want to share my appreciation for making this project happen:

-[Avital Yahel](https://www.linkedin.com/in/avitalyahel/) - Gave the project idea
+[Avital Yahel](https://www.linkedin.com/in/avitalyahel/) - Came up with the project idea

 [Asher Sterkin](https://www.linkedin.com/in/asher-sterkin-10a1063/) - Developed the first version and technical guide